Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 1234
 ```

-Where `to_invoke` is used as the **fisrt** argument.
+Where `to_invoke` is used as the **first** argument.
 Because it is the first, we can also write the above using do-syntax:

 ```julia
 example_f(1234) do x::Integer